Saturday, June 5, 2021

 Sheet 10:

 It continued uphill and crossed a “Road” (Whitney Road) at station 898+00 before running along the current Juniper Lane through a high area of “Gravel”, probably used for material during construction.
-It can again be seen where someone penciled in the word “Ledge” at 3 high points before the line crossed brooks at stations 930+50, 942+00, and 947+00.
+It can again be seen where someone penciled in the word “Ledge” at 3 high points before the line crossed over the brooks at stations 930+50, 942+00, and 947+00.
 It proceeded down across a “Road” (Verrill Road) at station 958+00, and over a “Brook” (upstream section of Piscataqua River) at station 966+00.

 Maine Lidar map shows the PLI